-If you coach youth or high school football athletes who deserve a chance to play with the best, in a non-club program, nominate them for an invitation to a Regional Development Camp to learn from top high school coaches, current NCAA coaches and former pro athletes and possibly earn a chance to represent their country on the football field.
+If you coach youth or high school football athletes who deserve a chance to play with the best, in a non-club program, nominate them for an invitation to a U.S. National Team Regional to learn from top high school coaches, current NCAA coaches and former pro athletes and possibly earn a chance to represent their country on the football field.

 Active NCAA and high school football coaches lead two-day non-contact training and competition camps for athletes in sixth through 11 grades, helping to select promising athletes for spots within the National Team program.

-Following the Regional Development Camps, current NCAA and high school coaches lead teams during three- or five-day programs where athletes compete in contact or non-contact games and practices.
+Following the Regionals, current NCAA and high school coaches lead teams during three- or five-day programs where athletes compete in contact or non-contact games and practices.